-Refresher Course: If you have already taken this course and would like a refresher, you can request to take the class again at a reduced fee.
-Email Barbara Simeon at firstname.lastname@example.org for information on this option.
+Refresher Course: If you already have a PCQI certificate you can take Part 2 without taking Part 1.
+If you did not take the original course at CFD, you must provide a copy of your certificate.
+Email Barbara Simeon at [email protected] for information on this option.

 Cancellations: Payment is refundable, subject to a $100 cancellation fee.
-Student substitution is allowed by contacting Liz Bennett.
-Registration deferral (to a future course) can be requested up to 48 hours prior to the course start date.
-Deferral is granted at the discretion of the instructors.
+Student substitution is allowed by contacting Barbara Simeon at [email protected]

 About the Instructors: